The COVID-19 vaccine is now available to all New York residents 5 and older.

 This table shows how many NYC residents have been vaccinated citywide and by borough, and how many doses have been administered in NYC.

-These data below show the total, daily and seven-day averages of COVID-19 vaccine doses administered in NYC.
+These data below show the total, daily and seven-day average of COVID-19 vaccine doses administered in NYC.
 This includes doses given in the city to non-NYC residents.

 These data show the percent of NYC residents who received at least one dose of COVID-19 vaccine, and the percent who are fully vaccinated by, Modified ZIP Code Tabulation Areas (MODZCTAs).
 MODZCTAs can provide better estimates of population size than ZIP codes because they combine census blocks that have smaller populations.

-This table shows data on the percent of NYC residents vaccinated, by race/ethnicity, sex and age.
+This table shows data on the percent of NYC residents vaccinated by age, race/ethnicity and sex.

 The Doses Administered table shows the total number of doses administered to NYC residents and non-residents at facilities located in NYC.
 The People Vaccinated and Race/Ethnicity tables show the number of residents and non-residents who have received at least one dose.
-These include NYC residents who received vaccinations in NYC, outside the city in New York State, or elsewhere that were reported to the CIR.
+These include NYC residents who received vaccinations in NYC, outside the city in New York State or New Jersey, or elsewhere that were reported to the CIR.

 About the Data: Data on this page come from the Citywide Immunization Registry (CIR).
 The CIR keeps immunization records for all city residents throughout their lives.